Fluid retention in the body can occur easily, which gives a person the appearance of being overweight.

 Watching everyone so fit and svelte on social media these days, encourages you to exercise, as they spend more time in the gym than they spend with their families to get these results.
 But are you the one who goes to the gym regularly and follows a strict diet, but your weight does not decrease and may increase?

-If your answer is yes, then you are most likely not obese at all, but rather you may have an ideal structure, and the fats that you see may be liquids!
+If your answer is yes, then you are probably not fat at all, but rather you may have a perfect structure, and the fats that you see may be liquids!

 So what is fluid retention and what are its symptoms?

 First, let me make a very important point for you.
 Fluid retention is not what is meant when you drink a large amount of water and feel that your stomach is heavy, or is it water leaking from the stomach, and certainly, the treatment of fluid retention is not by piercing the body to let water out, as we saw in the famous children’s series, Tom and Jerry!

 Fluid retention in the body is an increase in the level of your body fluids, as you know that the percentage of liquids in the normal human body constitutes more than 70% of its mass, and the increasing in its level leads to fluid retention in the muscles, blood, or even bones.

 Well, but how can you determine if this extra weight is just fluid retention and not normal obesity?
 Many factors can cause fluid retention in the body and weight gain, including: